BlueSoheil99/DowntownSeattleSUMO/README.md

   - Description:
     - In this step, we work on trip data of individuals.
 Each row of the input file shows a trip for a person which could be done in different modes.
     We first find trips done with cars.
 Then we try to remove the trips that were shared but used one vehicle (duplicate trips shared between different people).
-    -   <span style="color: red;"> Trips are happening in different days and we have not taken that into account. </span>

   <p align="center" width="100%">
     <img width="60%" src="https://github.com/BlueSoheil99/DowntownSeattleSUMO/blob/main/departure%20distribution.png?raw=true"><br>